 The 4 Aspects

-Attitudinal Psyche is a personality system which theorizes that all individuals have a set structure of fundamental attitudes that creates unique dispositions towards four main aspects of life: Physics (F), Emotion (E), Logic (L), and Volition (V).
+Attitudinal Psyche is a personality system which theorizes that all individuals have a set structure of fundamental attitudes that creates unique dispositions towards four main aspects of life: Physics (F), Expression (E), Logic (L), and Volition (V).

 Physics - "F"